 Legend of Legaia pulls two of these.
 First, after you beat Zeto and clear the world map, you discover that there is another region (and later a third) to explore.
 Later, after Prince Cort has been defeated and the Mist has been eradicated, Songi shows up and has Juggernaut eat your town.

-Banjo-Kazooie led to you believe that the final showdown with the Big Bad, Gruntilda, is a quirky board game/quiz show where you test your memory about the game and run through a few minigames.
+Banjo-Kazooie led you to believe that the final showdown with the Big Bad, Gruntilda, is a quirky board game/quiz show where you test your memory about the game and run through a few minigames.
 After you beat it, she skedaddles, Banjo and Kazooie rescue Tooty, and the whole gang goes back home for some well-earned rest and relaxation.
-The credits roll...and as soon as they're done, Banjo and friends are shown busy throwing a party when Tooty pops up and tells Banjo to get back out there and finish off Grunty.
+The credits roll... and as soon as they're done, Banjo and friends are shown busy throwing a party when Tooty pops up and tells Banjo that he must also defeat Grunty.
 What ensues is probably the most epic final boss battle in the history of the N64.

-Lampshaded in the sequel when Grunty does the same thing, but after the quiz, Grunty has no idea what to do next, so Kazooie suggests that she run off again like in the last game before they beat her up.
+Lampshaded in Nuts and Bolts when Grunty does the same thing.
+After the quiz, Grunty has no idea what to do next, so Kazooie suggests that she run off again like in the last game before they beat her up.
 The next game has a challenge that feels very much like the ending: you have to incorporate every different aspect of the vehicles you've built before into one multitasker, complete with mid-challenge quiz (as featured in Banjo-Tooie).
-Once you beat it Grunty requests a final battle, although it can easily be won usingoverwhelmingfirepower.
+Once you beat it, Grunty requests a final battle, although it can easily be won usingoverwhelmingfirepower.

 Jade Empire sets up Emperor Sun Hai as the apparent Big Bad of the game, with hints that his Dragon Death's Hand may actually be the real driving force behind the evil plot.
 The player character fights and kills the Emperor at the end of the fourth of seven chapters of the game, after which your supposed kindly mentor Sun Li emerges as the true Big Bad.